 1. Loose or Damaged Display Flex Cable

 The flex cable carries video signals from the motherboard to the display panel through the hinge.
 Every lid open/close cycle stresses this cable.
 Over time, micro-cracks develop in the internal traces, causing signal corruption that manifests as green lines.
+Each color channel — red, green, and blue — has its own independent conductors within the cable.
+When the red and blue conductors break while the green conductor survives, you see a green line.

 Key sign: The line flickers or shifts when you open and close the lid at different angles.